Minimax Hypothesis Testing for the Bradley-Terry-Luce Model: Proofs for Problem Formulation

-Finally, it remains to show that $\lambda^*$ is upper bounded by a constant.
-We show this through the following argument.
+Alternatively, we can also show this through the following argument.
 Note that $S_{B, 0}$ is a symmetric matrix with absolute eigenvalues strictly less than $1$ (when the canonical Markov matrix corresponding to $P$ is not reversible).
 This is because for any vector $u \in \R^n$ with $\|u\|_{2}=1$, we have

 This implies that when the canonical Markov matrix of $P$ is reversible, then the Perron-Frobenius eigenvalue of $S_{B,0}$ is $1$ (otherwise, it is strictly less than one).
 Also, recall from the Perron-Frobenius theorem that if $0 \leq \mathrm{A} < \mathrm{B}$ entrywise, then $\lambda_{\max}(A) \leq \lambda_{\max}(B)$.
 Moreover, if $\mathrm{B}$ is irreducible, then the inequality is strict: $\lambda_{\max}(A)<\lambda_{\max}(B)$.
 Observe that since the induced graph $\G$ is strongly connected, therefore irreducibility holds.
 Moreover, since for any $\lambda > 0$, $S_{B,\lambda} > S_{B,0}$ entrywise, therefore we have $\lambda_{\max}(S_{B,\lambda}) > \lambda_{\max}(S_{B,0}) $.
 Thus, $\lambda^{*}$ in $S_{B,\lambda^{*}} $ is the smallest constant such that $\lambda_{\max}(S_{B, \lambda^{*}} )=1$ (as the spectral radius of $S_{B,\lambda^*}$ is 1).
 Recall that for an entrywise positive matrix $A$ its Perron-Frobenius eigenvalue is lower bounded as $|\lambda_{\max}(\mathrm{A})| \geq \min_{i \in [n]} \sum_{j=1}^n a_{ij}$.
 Hence, we utilize this condition to show the existence of a constant $\lambda_0 \geq \lambda^*$, such that $\lambda_{\max}(S_{B,\lambda_0}) \geq 1$, as